mnit-rtmc/iris/graft/README.md

 ## Requests

-All requests must include a `graft` session cookie which is authenticated with a valid IRIS `username` and `password`.
+All requests must include a session cookie called `graft` which is authenticated with a valid IRIS `username` and `password`.
 This can be created by using `POST` on the `/login` route.

 For each supported *type*, these requests are available:

-Route              | Verb     | Description
+Route              | Verb     | Function
 -------------------|----------|------------------------
 `/`*type*          | `GET`    | Get all objects of type `/`*type*          | `POST`   | Create new object